renerocksai/slides/README.md

 **Note:** The internal editor is not suitable for smooth and comfortable editing, as it only covers the basic features of an editor.
 For authoring presentations, I recommend using a real editor.
 I prefer neovim - but you know best what works for you.
 Slides watches the file of the open presentation and reloads it when you save it in your editor of choice.

+## Using the laser pointer

+Press <kbd>L</kbd> to toggle the laser pointer on and off.
+With <kbd>SHIFT</kbd> + <kbd>L</kbd> you can increase the laser pointer's size.
+It will roll over to the smallest size automatically.

+While in laser pointer mode, you can draw by clicking the left mouse-button.
+To delete your drawing, press <kbd>D</kbd>.

 ## Using Inspector Gadget

 Pressing <kbd>Ctrl</kbd> + <kbd>I</kbd> opens up the inspector gadget.
 With it, you can inspect and modify render elements.